sanchil/hydra_cluster/README.md

 # hydra_cluster (ubuntu/bionic)

-A k8s local cluster for laptops and desktops for Ubuntu image.
+A k8s local cluster build for laptops and desktops for Ubuntu image.

 By default the cluster boots up with following three nodes.